Unlocking with the key blade

 When the door is unlocked using the key blade and is then opened, the alarm is triggered.
 The alarm must be deactivated manually – it may be a good idea to read that section before opening the car.

-Pull out the front door's handle on the left-hand side of the car to its end position.This applies whether the car is right-hand drive or left-hand drive.
+Pull out the front door handle on the left-hand side to its end position so that the lock cylinder becomes visibleThis applies whether the car is right-hand drive or left-hand drive..

-Turn clockwise 45 degrees so that the key is pointing straight back.
+Turn clockwise 45 degrees so that the key blade is pointing straight back.

 The door can be opened using the handle.